Fire took out their home during Harvey. But a Virgin Mary statue survived

 Photos: Hurricane Harvey slams Texas

-Stranded vehicles sit in high water in Houston on Monday, August 28, three days after Hurricane Harvey made landfall in Texas.
+People evacuate a neighborhood in west Houston on Monday, August 28, three days after Hurricane Harvey made landfall in Texas.
 The Category 4 storm came ashore shortly after 11 p.m.
 Friday, just north of Port Aransas.
 Correction: Previous versions of this gallery incorrectly reported that Hurricane Harvey is the strongest storm to make landfall in the United States since Wilma in 2005.
 Harvey is actually the strongest storm to make landfall in the United States since Charley in 2004.

+Flood victims eat and rest at a shelter in the George R. Brown Convention Center in Houston on August 28.

 Photos: Hurricane Harvey slams Texas